-Fitz Partners analysed more than 800 UK-based funds in its ‘portfolio turnover and trading fees’ analysis and claimed that while there was a “significant” impact from trading fees, the level of this was often overstated.
+Fitz Partners analysed more than 800 UK-based funds in its ‘portfolio turnover and trading fees’ analysis and claims while there is a “significant” impact from trading fees, the level of this is often overstated.

-“Hopefully our work will bring some substance to the current discussions taking place in the UK and in Europe as to what the impact of MiFID II might be in terms of fund fee disclosures, and in particular whether fund transaction fees should be made available to investors alongside other fees.”
+“Hopefully our work will bring some substance to the current discussions currently taking place in the UK and in Europe as to what the impact of Mifid II might be in terms of fund fee disclosures and in particular whether fund transaction fees should be made available to investors alongside other fees.”

-The data comes at a pertinent time given a scathing attack on the industry by the Financial Services Consumer Panel, which argued for a “radical” single investment charge figure to deal with what it deems the “opacity” of current charges.
+The data comes at a pertinent time given a scathing attack on the industry by the Financial Services Consumer Panel, which argued for a “radical” single investment charge figure given what it deemed as “opacity” surrounding investment charges.